We breathe life into great teams with great ideas to create great companies.

 - David Vulcano, Nashville

-Mick Fosson is the Chapter President of our Tristate Angel Investmetn Group Chapter in Ashland, KY.
+Mick Fosson is the Fund Coordinator/General Manager of the Tristate Angel Investment Group Chapter in Ashland, KY.
+He is the Director of both the Ashland Innovation Center at Ashland Community and Technical College as well as the Kentucky Innovation Network office at Ashland.
 He is a former chemical engineer turned economic development expert.

 As our Nashville Chapter President, David Vulcano is responsible for the activities and membership experience of our Nashville area members.
 He also assists us in due diligence and serves as the Board member for our portfolio company, Front Gate Films.